AyresMonteiro/require-docs-js/docs/lib/cli/index.md

 # lib/cli/index.js

-It is responsible for exposing functions that bind core functions to the command line interface.
+It is responsible for exposing functions to be used in CLI entry point.